A2-ai/rv/docs/usage.md

 For more complex edits, including specific sources and other configuration, you can directly edit the configuration file and re-run `rv sync`.

 ## Upgrading packages
-`rv` will default to installing packages from the source they were originally installed from.
+`rv` will default to installing packages from the source they were originally installed from if the repository is still listed in the configuration file.

-This means if you installed a package from a repository, but later remove that repository from the configuration file, the package will still be installed from the original repository.
+`rv upgrade` will ignore the lockfile, re-resolve, and install any changed packages.
+This does not necessarily upgrade to the latest version available across repositories, simply your project state will be upgraded as if there was no lockfile present.

-To upgrade packages to be the latest versions available from the sources listed, use `rv upgrade`.
  If you'd like to see what will occur when you were to upgrade, run `rv upgrade --dry-run` or `rv plan --upgrade`.